pinellolab/CRISPResso2/README.md

 -a or --amplicon_seq: The amplicon sequence used for the experiment.

 -an or --amplicon_name: A name for the reference amplicon can be given.
-If multiple amplicons are given, multiple names can be specified here. (default: Reference)
+If multiple amplicons are given, multiple names can be specified here.
+Because amplicon names are used as output filename prefixes, amplicon names are truncated to 21bp unless the parameter `--suppress_amplicon_name_truncation` is set. (default: Reference)

 -g or --guide_seq: sgRNA sequence, if more than one, please separate by commas.
 Note that the sgRNA needs to be input as the guide RNA sequence (usually 20 nt) immediately adjacent to but not including the PAM sequence (5' of NGG for SpCas9).
 If the PAM is found on the opposite strand with respect to the Amplicon Sequence, ensure the sgRNA sequence is also found on the opposite strand.
 The CRISPResso convention is to depict the expected cleavage position using the value of the parameter '--quantification_window_center' nucleotides from the 3' end of the guide.
 In addition, the use of alternate nucleases besides SpCas9 is supported.
 For example, if using the Cpf1 system, enter the sequence (usually 20 nt) immediately 3' of the PAM sequence and explicitly set the '--cleavage_offset' parameter to 1, since the default setting of -3 is suitable only for SpCas9. (default: )